Greatnest/radio-amateur-exam-notes/01_frequency.md

 ### Frequency Spectrum

-- Sound → Radio → Heat → Infra-red → Light → Ultra-violet → X-Ray (↑ frequency)
+- Sound → Radio → Heat → Infra-red → Light → Ultra-violet → X-Ray (increasing frequency)
 - Useful radio frequencies range from about `10 KHz` to beyond `30 GHz`
 - Each part of the radio frequency spectrum has its own characteristics
 - Only a small range of frequencies are suitable for certain popular activities